astorrer/GreenwaveChallenge/README.md

 # Greenwave Code Challenge (Aaron Storrer)

 This application was created as an interview challenge.
 The application is currently being hosted on heroku: http://greenwave.storrer.net

 ## Application Information

 * Ruby 2.7.1
 * Rails 6.x.x
 * SQLite used in development.
 PostgreSQL in production.
-(I think this meets the requirements?)
 * Tests written in RSPEC.
 * Bootstrap 4 used for CSS framework.